wvirany/BayesOpt/progress.md

 ### Thoughts:

-* Should we be using consistent GP params for fingerprint comparison? --> Maybe.
-First, let's see what they are
+* ~~Should we be using consistent GP params for fingerprint comparison? --> Maybe.
+First, let's see what they are~~
 * UMAP / t-SNE projections of chemical space: have unobserved in gray, observed in another color
-* Try BO exp for many iters? (e.g., 100+)
+* ~~Try BO exp for many iters? (e.g., 100+)~~
 * ~~Try EI acquisition function~~
 * Compare preliminary BO experiments to compressed fingerprints
 * ~~Try BO experiments with larger tolerance~~
-* Should we try predicting different endpoints besides logS?
+* ~~Should we try predicting different endpoints besides logS?~~
 * Is `gp.set_training_data()` the right method to update GP posterior?
+* Can check internal diversity of a dataset for regression / BO tasks to understand how likely hash collisions are

 ## Feb.
 9